The decline in Yamana Gold Inc. (AUY) stock price is a huge buying opportunity

-Yamana Gold Inc. (NYSE: AUY) is -18.99% lower on its value in year-to-date trading and has touched a low of $1.78 and a high of $4.94 in the current 52-week trading range.
-The AUY stock was last observed hovering at around $2.80 in the last trading session, with the day’s gains setting it 0.4% off its average median price target of $4.50 for the next 12 months.
-It is also 41.82% off the consensus price target high of $5.50 offered by 14 analysts, but current levels are 3.03% higher than the price target low of $3.30 for the same period.
+Yamana Gold Inc. (NYSE: AUY) is -24.81% lower on its value in year-to-date trading and has touched a low of $1.78 and a high of $4.94 in the current 52-week trading range.
+The AUY stock was last observed hovering at around $3.26 in the last trading session, with the day’s loss setting it -0.29% off its average median price target of $4.37 for the next 12 months.
+It is also 46.0% off the consensus price target high of $5.50 offered by 14 analysts, but current levels are 10.0% higher than the price target low of $3.30 for the same period.

-The stock witnessed a -30.89% loss in the last 1 month and extending the period to 3 months gives it a -8.05%, and is -8.57% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 21.57% over the week and 15.09% over the month.
+The stock witnessed a -26.67% loss in the last 1 month and extending the period to 3 months gives it a -23.85%, and is 15.56% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.70% over the week and 15.59% over the month.

 Yamana Gold Inc. (AUY) Analyst Forecasts